 Semi crash spills 100 gallons of diesel in Spokane

-A semi crash in Spokane Monday evening spilled some 100 gallons of diesel, troopers said.
+About 100 gallons of diesel spilled Monday evening following a semitruck crash on Interstate 90 in Spokane, according to the Washington State Patrol.

-The crash happened shortly after 7 p.m. on westbound Interstate 90 at the exit to U.S. Route 195, the Washington State Patrol said in a press release.
+The crash happened shortly after 7 p.m. on westbound I-90 at the exit to U.S. Highway 195.

 The semi crashed into a barrier and no one was injured, but the road was fully blocked.
 About 10:45 p.m., WSP said on Twitter that the road was still blocked but expected to reopen in about an hour.

-The Washington State Department of Ecology and Spokane Fire Department are also on scene.
+The Washington State Department of Ecology and Spokane Fire Department were also on scene.

 Local journalism is essential.